stites/kmonad/doc/contributing.md

 - If you import only 1 function from a module, or 2-3 from a really large module, 'document' this by importing only that function.
 Once you exceed 3 functions or so, it is probably clearer to just import the entire module.
+- Make sure the code compiles without warnings.
+If a particular warning is inevitable (orphan-instances, for example, in "KMonad.Keyboard.Types") explicitly silence it at the top of the module.
 ## Documentation
 This is very important.
 - Documentation is very important.
 'KMonad' is partly a keyboard remapper, but